 Overall my experience with Cocofloss was common.

 Did I feel like I was sitting on a beach somewhere having a flossing party?
 No.

 Will I switch from my beloved Johnson and Johnson Reach floss?
 Probably not.

 - Cocofloss is comparable to Johnson and Johnson Reach in the way it cleans and in mint flavor.

 - I didn’t experience a difference in my gums from the coconut oil.

 - Access to Cocofloss wasn’t as easy as getting it at the store; however, I didn’t sign up for the subscription.

-- Cocofloss packaging is colorful and cute but it’s not as functional as other brands.
+- Cocofloss packaging is colorful and cute, but it’s not as functional as other brands.

-There isn’t one dental floss (or interdental cleaner) for every mouth, some people might even need to use multiple kinds in their one mouth.
+There isn’t one dental floss (or interdental cleaner) for every mouth.
+Some people might even need to use multiple kinds in their mouths.
 Keep this in mind when choosing products for your oral health.

 Need help finding the best dental floss?